udaypat/News-Classifier/README.md

 6. Access the app in your web browser at `http://localhost:5000`.

+### Lock Dependencies

+uv pip compile --universal requirements.in -o requirements.txt

 ## Project Structure

 1. The ML model was trained on bbc-news dataset. - https://storage.googleapis.com/dataset-uploader/bbc/bbc-text.csv

 2. After removing stopwords the accurcay was measured of different classifiers.

 3. Trained model was dumped using pickle and use by a flask endpoint to make prediction.

 4. Scraping of data was done using BeautifulSoup.
    All <p> tags were extrated, If there was no <p> tags Plain text was extracted.

 5. On basis of that new predicitons were made and stored in the Sqlite Database.

 ## Usage

 1. Open the News Article Classifier App in your web browser.

 2. On the homepage, you will find a button which will redirect you where can enter the URL of a news article.

 3. Enter the URL of the article you want to classify and click the "Classify" button.